-B.3.16 Address
+9.6.16 Address

-Format An Address must conform to the following format

-Address = ([EntityAddress "@"] TransportAddress) | Alias |

-PollerID

-Length The minimum length is one character, and the maximum length is one hundred twenty-eight characters.
+Format An Address must conform to the following format Address = ( [ EntityAddress "@" ] TransportAddress ) Alias PollerID Length The minimum length is one character, and the maximum length is one hundred twenty-eight characters.
 Purpose To specify an address needed in a WCTP operation, such as a recipient or sender.

-B.3.17 FmailAddress
+9.6.17 EmailAddress

-Format An EmailAddress in the WCTP must conform to the following is one hundred twenty-eight characters.
+Format An EmailAddress in the WCTP must conform to the following format EmailAddress = Entity "@" Domain Length The minimum length is five characters, and the maximum length is one hundred twenty-eight characters.
+Purpose To specify a full SMTP-compliant email address to be used in WCTP operations.